JCockerill1/CS405_MovieDBProject/README.md

 ### Database

-Edit the file `config/db.php` with real data, for example:
+Before running this file, navigate to and edit the file `config/db.php` with real parameter data for your database.
+The database should be of the same structure as outlined in the INTRODUCTION above.
+The db.php file will look similar to the following:

 ```php
 return [